34 Little Life Skills Everyone Needs to Be a Grown-Up

 Change a tire

 AAA and roadside service are a godsend for sure, but it takes only one time of having your car tire go flat on a mountain road two hours away from the nearest town to make you realize the importance of knowing how to change a tire.
 You won’t need to use this skill very often (we hope!) but it’s well worth the time spent learning it for the handful of times you do.
 After all, mountain roads are fun to drive!
-Everyone should know these maintenance tips to extend the life of your car.

 Have a face-to-face conversation

 Communicating with another person while looking them in the eye may be humankind’s oldest skill, but in an age of FaceTime, texting, and email we’re rapidly losing the talent for robust conversation.
 Yet nothing shows your interest and commitment more than simply talking with someone in person.
 Once the conversation is flowing, remember the golden ratio: 51 percent listening, 49 percent talking.
 See these tips for how to make friends as an adult.

 Change a diaper

 Babies are tiny, fragile humans that literally have holes in their skulls, so it makes sense that a lot of people are nervous to be left alone with them.
 But newborns not as breakable as they first seem, and learning a few basics, including changing a diaper, can go a long way toward making you look and feel like a competent caregiver.
 Even if you don’t have kids, knowing how to change a diaper can still come in handy in case of a babysitting emergency.
 Thankfully modern diapers make this a pretty painless process.

 Use your oven